 Whether you’re the CMO of a Fortune 500 company or a small business owner, the following statement will likely ring true: Creative ambitions for marketing don’t always align with the realities of business.

-Overcoming the gap between innovation and the bottom line is increasingly important given the astounding number of marketing images seen by your customers — in a given day, the average consumer is bombarded with somewhere in the ballpark of 10,000 brand images and messages.
+Overcoming the gap between innovation and the bottom line is increasingly important given the astounding number of marketing images seen by your customers — in a given day, the average consumer can be bombarded with thousands of brand images and messages.

 The reality is messages get lost all the time in a sea of social media posts, banner ads, and broadcast emails.
 Your brand must bring its A game to get noticed.
 All.
 The.
 Time.

-To be frank, it might be time to start (or continue) that discussion around outsourcing your creative needs.
+For many creators, it is getting harder to navigate rapidly evolving trends in visual culture and topics.
+Which begs the question: Is it time to start (or continue) that discussion around outsourcing your creative needs.
 Here are a few reasons why and how it would make a lot of sense if you did.

 The well-known secret to working smarter, not harder